 Keep the pump in AUTO mode.
 Pump operates on a float switch.
-Water level at 1.5 to 2.0 spring and summer Water level at 3.0-4.5 winter, SDIC to work with landowner.
+Water level at 1.5 to 2.0

-Turn selector switch from OFF to AUTO (pump can be operated manually if needed.
+- 1. Turn selector switch from OFF to AUTO (pump can be operated manually if needed. - 2.
 Check sight glass for proper oil lubrication.
 (6 -10 drops per minute)

-Trash rack - Check and clean as needed.
 Check stuffing box oil reservoir - Fill as needed with Turbine Oil 68.